jkpark0825/CAL_GAN/README.md

 - Prepare the pre-trained models (PSNR oritented models) from https://github.com/xinntao/ESRGAN.

 #### Training
+If you prefer not to train the model, you can simply obtain the pretrained model by downloading it from this link: https://drive.google.com/file/d/1qWGpKE0sUKnB1Rd5_1KOdCvi5xRNUgQ9/view?usp=sharing.

 Adapt yml file:  ```options/trainCAL_GAN/*.yml```

 - Single GPU:
 ```bash